Space 34,755 sq ft

 Location 1 Rockefeller Plaza

-After considering multiple locations and options, including bifurcating the operation with the repair facility in one building and the office in a different building, we identified space at 45 Rockefeller Plaza.
-This space was the needle in the haystack in that half of the space looks out on the skating rink in Rock Center and St. Patrick’s Cathedral (clearly front of house), while the other half looks onto a much less valuable side-street.
+After considering multiple locations and options, including bifurcating the operation into two buildings, we identified space at 45 Rockefeller Plaza.
+This space was the needle in the haystack—half the space perfectly suited the corporate office need with views of the skating rink in Rock Center and St. Patrick’s Cathedral, while the other half looks onto a much less valuable side-street.

-Given all the details of this transaction, it took over a year to complete, but in the end, Patek Philippe had that needle in the haystack, with a servicing area reminiscent of a James Bond laboratory and a front of house presentation in line with their esteemed brand identity.
+Given all the details of this transaction, it took over a year to complete; in the end, Patek Philippe had that needle in the haystack, with a servicing area reminiscent of a James Bond laboratory and a corporate office aligned to their esteemed brand identity.